 Residency: Must be a resident of West Virginia and the county where you register

-Mental Competency: Not under a court ruling of mental incompetence
+Mental Competency: Not been judged incompetent by a court of competent jurisdiction

 OBTAINING A VOTER REGISTRATION FORM

-By mail/ in writing: Request an application from your County Clerk, Secretary of State, or by downloading the mail-in application form and return it completed to your county clerk's office.
+By mail/ in writing: Request an application from your County Clerk or download the mail-in application form and return it completed to your county clerk's office.